Donserio/simple_shell/README.md

 ### Exit Status :wave:

-**Shellby** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
+**hsh** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.

 If a command is not found, the return status is `127`; if a command is found but is not executable, the return status is 126.